Jekplex/AmongUsDriver/README.md

 }
 ```

-Replace the token string with your discord bot's token.
-Whilst you're here, you could change the prefix if you want.
+Replace the token string with your own discord bot token.
+Whilst you're here, you could change the bot's prefix.

 **Step 3:** You need to be able to download and operate the .NET Core 3.1 framework.